Dick's (DKS)

 Started as a hunting supply store, Dick’s Sporting Goods (NYSE:DKS) is a retailer that sells merchandise for traditional sports as well as for fitness and outdoor activities.

 Dick's has some noteworthy aspects.
-If you’re a believer, the price looks reasonable.
+If you like the story, the valuation seems fair.

 Why Is Now The Time To Buy Dick's?